 - Past, current, and future anticipated medical expenses

-- Lost wages for time you missed from work
+- Lost wages for the time you missed from work

 - Lost employment benefits you used while you were recovering from your injuries or seeking medical treatment for them